-Bim was a fanatic of Kapangpangan cuisine so he ordered the exotic fried Chili Garlic Camaru or mole crickets blended with onion, garlic and tomato.
-Out of curiosity, everyone tasted it.
-Well, it was like a crispy dilis, quite good ha.
+Bim was a fanatic of Kapangpangan cuisine so he ordered the exotic fried Chili Garlic Camaru or mole crickets blended with onion, garlic, and tomato.
+Out of curiosity, every one tasted it.
+Well, it was like a crispy dilis, it tastes good.

-Service was good.
-The food was appealing and tasted really good that we ate so much.
-I presumed this will be our early dinner.
-There’s no leftover on plates except for the fish bone.
+The service was moderately fast.
+The food was appealing and tasted really good.
+I guess this will be an early dinner.
+There’s no leftover on plates except for the fishbone.

-It’s good that we passed by in this restaurant and had a refreshing dining experience.
-Apag Marangle took us away from the city and let us feel the breeze of fresh air and relaxing atmosphere.
-With the tranquility, rustic feel and delectable food, we sure love to go back when another exciting North Luzon getaway comes again.
+It’s good that we passed by this restaurant and had a refreshing dining experience.
+Apag Marangle took us away from the city and let us feel the breeze of fresh air and a relaxing atmosphere.
+With the tranquility, rustic feel, and delectable food, we sure love to go back when another exciting North Luzon getaway comes again.